GoogleContainerTools/skaffold/docs/content/en/docs/concepts/api/_index.md

 ---

 When running `skaffold dev` or `skaffold debug`, Skaffold starts a server that exposes an API over the lifetime of the run.
+Besides the CLI, this API is the primary way tools like IDEs integrate with Skaffold for **retrieving information about the pipeline** and for **controlling the phases in the pipeline**.
+To  retrieve information of the Skaffold pipeline, the Skaffold API provides two main functionalities:
+- a streaming event log
-This API is the primary way tools like IDEs integrate with skaffold, both to subscribe to an event log created from the different phases in a pipeline run, and to get a snapshot of the overall state of the pipeline at any given time during the run.
+created from the different phases in a pipeline run
+- and a snapshot of the overall state of the pipeline at any given time during the run.
-The API also provides fine grain controls over the individual components of the Skaffold pipeline (build, deploy and sync), as opposed to relying on Skaffold’s built-in trigger mechanisms.
+The API also provides fine grained control over the individual phases of the Skaffold pipeline (build, deploy and sync), as opposed to relying on Skaffold’s automation.

 ## Skaffold API
-The Skaffold API is both restful and `gRPC` based, so it can be accessed directly through a terminal via `curl`, or through your favorite client library for issuing HTTP requests or writing `gRPC` clients.
+The Skaffold API is `gRPC` based, and it is also exposed via the gRPC gateway as a JSON over HTTP service.
-The server is hosted locally on the Skaffold host machine, and will serve by default on ports 50051 and 50052, though these ports can be configured through the `--rpc-port` and `--rpc-http-port` flags.
+The server is hosted locally on the same host where the skaffold process is running, and will serve by default on ports 50051 and 50052.
+These ports can be configured through the `--rpc-port` and `--rpc-http-port` flags.
-The server's protocol is based on protobufs: documentation for these can be found here.
-TODO (tejaldesai): add link
+The server's gRPC service definitions and message protos can be found [here](/#).
+{{% todo 1703 %}}

 ### gRPC Server